 When Parents Change, Kids Push Back

 The number one thing you will notice in your child as you start to be more consistent is “pushback.”
 Pushback is your child’s way of saying, “Wait a minute, I don’t like what’s going on here!”
 Pushback comes in a lot of different forms.
 It can appear as complaints, such as “I hate you!
 You’re mean!
 You don’t love me!” or it can appear as arguing, pleading, or negotiating.
 Some kids will push back by passively resisting you or pretending they didn’t hear you ask them to do something.
 You might notice that your child appears a bit angrier or more emotional at first, too.
-We talk to parents every day on the 1-on-1 Coaching who are experiencing this usually temporary escalation in behavior issues that can occur when you change your parenting style.
+We talk to parents every day who are experiencing this usually temporary escalation in behavior issues that can occur when you change your parenting style.
 What we’ve found is that if parents continue to be consistent and walk away when their children are pushing back, things will start to settle back down.

 Keep in mind it’s not necessary to give consequences for complaining, arguing, or bad attitude.
 If the pushback leads to verbal or physical abuse, destruction of property, or other safety issues such as running away or sneaking out, there are the really important examples of pushback for which you’d definitely want to give consequences or call the police.
 Otherwise, as long as the behavior isn’t blatantly abusive or unsafe, it’s most effective to ignore it and remove yourself from the situation.